Invariance of Quantum Rings under Ordinary Flops II: A quantum Leray--Hirsch theorem: Introduction

 \subsection{Overview}

-This paper continues our study of quantum invariance of genus zero Gromov--Witten theory under flops over a non-trivial base.
-We refer the readers to Part I \cite{LLWp1} for a general introduction.
-In Part I, we determine the defect of the cup product under the canonical correspondence (I-\S1) and show that it is corrected by the small quantum product attached to the extremal ray (I-\S2).
+This paper continues our study on quantum invariance of genus zero Gromov--Witten theory, up to analytic continuations along the K\"ahler moduli spaces, under ordinary flops over a non-trivial base.
+The quantum invariance via analytic continuations plays an important role in the study of various Calabi--Yau compactifications in string theory.
+It is also a potential tool in comparing various birational minimal models in higher dimensional algebraic geometry.
+We refer the readers to \cite{LLW} and Part I of this series \cite{LLWp1} for a general introduction.

+In Part I, we had determined the \emph{defect of the cup product} under the canonical correspondence (I-\S1) and show that it is corrected by the small quantum product attached to the extremal ray (I-\S2).
 We then perform various reductions to the local models (I-\S3 and 4).
-The most important consequence of this reduction is that one may assume our ordinary flops are between two toric fibrations over the same smooth base.
+The most important consequence of this reduction is that we may assume our ordinary flops are between two toric fibrations over the same smooth base.

 In this paper, we study the local models via various techniques and complete the proof of quantum invariance of Gromov--Witten theory in genus zero under ordinary flops of splitting type.
 This is, as far as we know, the first result on the quantum invariance under the $K$-equivalence (crepant transformation) \cite{Wang2, Wang3} where the local structure of the exceptional loci can not be deformed to any explicit (e.g.~toric) geometry and the analytic continuation is nontrivial.
 This is also the first result for which the analytic continuation is established with nontrivial Birkhoff factorization.